 • cable ties

-You should never step out the front door without these in your possession – whether you’re Macgyver or not.
+You should never step out the front door without these (and your bike repair kit!) in your possession – whether you’re Macgyver or not.

 1. It’s ridiculously cheap